FeiLyu/SASSL/README.md

 ### 4. Training Other Models

-We have provided a template for training other models, where we have implemented the dataloader, optimizer, etc.
+We have provided a template for training other models, where we have implemented the dataloader, optimizer, etc. The core codes are shown as below:

 ```python
 for epoch in range(max_epoch):